-Vanessa Markey, Tourism Ireland’s Head of Great Britain, said: “Music and culture are vital components of the tourism experience and platforms such as Celtic Connections help us to spread the word about Northern Ireland as a premier holiday destination with an appealing cultural offering for visitors, particularly among our near neighbours in Scotland.
-With an exciting programme of events taking place this year under the banner of ‘NI2012’ and preparations under way for Derry~Londonderry’s UK City of Culture year in 2013, there has never been a better time for us to showcase Northern Ireland in Scotland and elsewhere in GB.”
+Vanessa Markey, Tourism Ireland’s head of Great Britain, said: “Music and culture are vital components of the tourism experience and platforms such as Celtic Connections help us to spread the word about the island of Ireland as a premier holiday destination with an appealing cultural offering for our visitors, particularly among our near neighbours in Scotland.
+With an exciting programme of events taking place in 2014, particularly for this year’s Limerick City of Culture, our message is that there has never been a better time for Scottish holidaymakers to come and visit.”